 At harvest time, you will be in a situation where you have too many vegetables for your family’s consumption.
 The easiest way to preserve your harvest is by freezing.

 Now, freezing does not only entail putting them in a freezer.
 Vegetables have to be blanched for 3 to 5 minutes.
-Blanching involves soaking the vegetables in boiling water and immediately plunging them in ice cold water.
-This stops the enzyme activity that causes vegetables to lose nutrients and texture.
-The cooled vegetables can then be packed in bags, jars and other freezer-safe containers.
+Blanching involves soaking the vegetables in boiling water and immediately submerging them in ice cold water.
+This stops vegetables from losing their texture and many of their nutrients.
+The chilled vegetables should be packed in freezer bags or other freezer-safe containers.
 A vacuum sealer is another great way to keep your vegetables in the freezer & keep them fresh longer.

 There are a lot of valuable lessons that can be learned from cheap garden ideas.
 Try a project today and soon you can literally reap the benefits.